 Throughout my childhood we always had muffins.
 While they weren’t homemade, the whole concept of a muffin remains nostalgic for me.
-A lot of times when you’re working with fruit in a baked good, you run the risk of over saturating the after and you can be left with just a brick of mush.
+A lot of times when you’re working with fruit in a baked good, you run the risk of over saturating the batter and you can be left with just a brick of mush.
 When it comes to vegan baking and substituting an egg for banana, you run the risk even more.
 That being said, I wanted to revisit some of the classics we all know and love to create recipes that you can enjoy for years to come.
 Throughout my cooking we’ve explored endless muffin variations, but my favorites is..

 While many nutritionist may shy away from being transparent with their own eating habits, I’ll be honest!
-When I was in high school, I loved the blueberry muffin from, wait for it, …Dunkin Donuts. (gasps lol) If you’ve ever enjoyed one, that was my vision for reacreating a vegan version, minus the endless preservatives, piles of sugar etc etc, and it actually came out SO GOOD.
-Wherever the balance is, it just works!
+When I was in high school, I loved the blueberry muffin from, …Dunkin Donuts. (gasps lol) If you’ve ever enjoyed one, that was my vision for recreating a vegan version, minus the endless preservatives, piles of sugar etc etc, and it actually came out SO GOOD.

-Heat oven to 400 degrees F. For big-topped muffins, line 8 standard-size muffin cups with paper liners.
-For standard-size muffins line 10 muffin cups. (optional) Fill the remaining cups with 1 to 2 tablespoons of water to help the muffins bake evenly.
+Heat oven to 400 degrees F. For big-topped muffins, line 4 jumbo size muffin cups with paper liners.
+For standard-size muffins line 10 muffin cups.

 Whisk the flour, sugar, baking powder, and salt in a large bowl.

 Add wet to dry ingredient lightly combine.
 Do not over mix.
-(The muffin batter will be quite thick — see note below for more details).
-Fold in the blueberries, top with slivered almonds, additional blueberries, and sugar cane.
-(I used coarse sugar)
+(The muffin batter will be quite thick, that's good!)
+Fold in 1/2 cup of the blueberries, top with slivered almonds, and remaining blueberries.

 Bake for 15-20 minutes or until a toothpick is inserted in the middle and comes out clean.
-If the tops are browning too much, simply turn down the heat to 375 for the remaining bake.
-Allow to cool in the muffin tins, then enjoy!
+If the tops are browning too much, simply top with an aluminum foil tint to prevent them from further drying out.